Smeets & Graas logo

 Vegetarians - vegans - little sunlight exposure

-Many people, including vegetarians, vegans, and those who do not get enough exposure to sunlight, need to carefully monitor their vitamin intake and possibly consider supplements, such as Magnesium and Zinc, to prevent deficiencies and keep their health optimal.
-More importantly, vitamin B12.
-Vegetarians and vegans should take daily use products and/or supplements with added vitamin B12.
+Many people, including vegetarians, vegans, and those who do not get enough exposure to sunlight, need to carefully monitor their vitamin intake and possibly consider supplements, such as vitamin B12, vitamin D, magnesium en zinc, to prevent deficiencies and keep their health optimal.

 Vitamin D